godofgeeks23/multi-ssh-automate/README.md

 A quick bash script to automate the process of connecting to multiple servers via SSH, and executing commands on them.

 Sometimes you need to manually connect to multiple servers and execute the same commands on all of them.
 This script will help you do that while saving manual hassle.
-I know there are other more powerful tools like Ansible, but this is a quick and dirty way to do it.
+I know there are other more powerful automation tools like Ansible, but this is a quick and dirty way to do it.

 ## Usage Instructions